What will the apprentice be doing?

 The role requires application of project management skills; translating enquires from their initial feed and bid stage through to completion and order delivery, ensuring compliance with customer and project specifications including quality and documentation requirements.
 This supports the business need to provide correct technical and commercial tenders in a timely fashion followed up with effective order execution.

 What training will the apprentice take and what qualification will the apprentice get at the end?

-You will study on a Degree Level 6 Product Design & Development Engineer standard on a Foundation Degree in Manufacturing Technology pathway.
+You will study on a Degree Level 6 Product Design and Development engineer standard on a Foundation Degree in Mechanical Manufacture pathway.
 On completion of this, you will gain a qualification in Engineering at Degree Level 6 standard.

 During the first year of the apprenticeship, your learning will take place at the University of Sheffield's AMRC Training Centre based at Catcliffe, Rotherham, for an initial block of study on a full-time basis.
 After this, you will attend the Training Centre for one day a week for knowledge study.What is the expected career progression after this apprenticeship?

 Completion of the University of Sheffield's AMRC Training Centre apprenticeships are nationally recognised qualifications which are acknowledged and respected by employers across the world.
 These can open the door to many more opportunities, such as Engineering Management and Project Engineering positions across a range of sectors worldwide.

 Requirements and prospects Desired skills and personal qualities

 Communication skills, IT skills, Attention to detail, Organisation skills, Customer care skills, Problem solving skills, Presentation skills, Number skills, Analytical skills, Logical, Team working, Creative, Initiative, Patience, Self motivated, Task orientated, Multitask, Interpersonal skills Qualifications

 BTEC or equivalent Engineering BTEC Level 3 or equivalent (Grade Distinction Merit / 120 Credit) Essential